semaphoreci/docs/docs/programming-languages/java.md

 The [Linux VM][ubuntu1804] provides multiple versions of Java.
 You can switch between them using the [`sem-version` tool][sem-version].

-For example, in your `semaphore.yml`:
+For example, by entering the following into your `semaphore.yml` file:

 ```
 sem-version java 11
 ```

-If the version of Java that you need is not currently available in the Linux VM, we recommend running your jobs in [a custom Docker image][docker-env].
+If the version of Java that you need is not currently available in the Linux VM, we recommend running your jobs in a [custom Docker image][docker-env].

 ## Dependency caching

 Here's an example of [caching dependencies][caching] using Maven.
-You may also cache compiled code and tests as well.
-The exact implementation varies depending on your tools.
+You can also cache compiled code and tests as well.
+The exact implementation will vary depending on your tools.
 In the following configuration example, we download dependencies, compile code and warm the cache in the first block, then use the cache in subsequent blocks.